-Join Gary Hamel for an in-depth discussion in this video Change in action: The National Health Service (NHS), part of Gary Hamel on Busting Bureaucracy.
+Join Gary Hamel for an in-depth discussion in this video Tactics for coming up with your hack, part of Gary Hamel on Busting Bureaucracy.

 - I understand that the idea of busting bureaucracy, of tearing up the tracks on which our organizations have run for 150 years seems very daunting, maybe even impossible.
 That's why I've spent a lot of time trying to understand, how is it that ordinary people do extraordinary things?
 And when you talk to people who've changed the world, you discover they share some personal traits.
 And they've worked hard to develop these traits.
 First of all, you find courage.